 The whole village has 23 households producing pottery with over 100 employees.
 Every year, they produce about 400,000 products.

-The primary material that is used Thanh Ha pottery products is brown clay taken from Thu Bon river.
+The primary material that is used in Thanh Ha pottery products is brown clay taken from the Thu Bon river.

-Visiting Thanh Ha village, you will have an excellent opportunity to witness the process of creating beautiful ceramic products from talented and skillful craftsmen.
+Visiting Thanh Ha village, you will have an excellent opportunity to witness the process of creating beautiful ceramic products from talented and skillful artisans.

 The product shaping process must have two people.
 One person stands on the ground with one leg while the other foot kicks the turntable and two hands kneading the clay.